zixunh/RL-Recon3D/README.md

 You can use this repository as data collection trajectory generator to build a Digital-Twin Tracking Dataset.
 To do this, please refer to our previous work ([DTTD1](https://github.com/augcog/DTTDv1), [DTTD2](https://github.com/augcog/DTTD2)).

 ### Acknowledgements
-Our Work is built upon [RLBench](https://github.com/stepjam/RLBench).
+This work is built upon [RLBench](https://github.com/stepjam/RLBench).
 Models were supplied from turbosquid.com, cgtrader.com, free3d.com, thingiverse.com, and cadnav.com.
-The digital twin tracking dataset that I used for imitation learning were offered by [OnePose](https://github.com/zju3dv/OnePose) and [DTTD2](https://github.com/augcog/DTTD2).
+The digital twin tracking dataset that I used for imitation learning were offered by [DTTD2](https://github.com/augcog/DTTD2) and [OnePose](https://github.com/zju3dv/OnePose).

 ### Relevant Citation
 ```